What is Microdermabrasion?

 With the advent of lasers, the microdermabrasion systems have been wrongly set aside by many practitioners.
 The value of controlled medical level exfoliation was – and still is – extremely effective for a wide variety of surface skin issues.

-Our Natural Image OC office keeps this workhorse running because it works and works well.
+Our Natural Image OC office in the Orange County area keeps this workhorse running because it works and works well.

 Microdermabrasion is a noninvasive procedure which uses abrasion and suction to remove the topmost layer of damaged skin.
 The skin has multiple layers and is constantly “shedding” old layers as new ones surface in a “skin cycle”.
 Babies and children’s skins cycles quickly, and that’s one reason their skin always look fresh and dewy.
 New compact skin cells are smooth, close together and well hydrated.